 And when I am lifted up from the earth, I will draw everyone to myself.
 John 12:32

-He was lifted up.
-And when people accept what Jesus did and receive it for themselves, the angels still react with joy to the news.
+When people accept what Jesus did and receive it for themselves, the angels react with joy to the news.

 There is joy in the presence of God’s angels when even one sinner repents.
 Luke 15:10